Outdoor Recreation Guide/Instructor

 Pay for outdoor recreation guides and instructors varies depending on experience, qualifications, and the type of work they do.

 Pay rates for outdoor recreation instructors

-- New outdoor recreation instructors with entry-level qualifications usually earn between minimum wage and $39,000 a year.
+- New outdoor recreation instructors with entry-level qualifications usually earn minimum wage.

 Pay rates for outdoor recreation guides